 How to Make Spinach, Onion, and Bacon Dip

 To start, preheat oven to 350 degrees.

-In a saucepan, cook bacon until crisp, about 10 minutes and drain on paper towel-lined plate.
+In a large saucepan, cook bacon until crispy, about 10 minutes, and drain on paper towel-lined plate.
 Discard all but one teaspoon bacon fat from pan.

-Incorporate spinach, milk, Greek yogurt, sour cream, and cream cheese.
+Add spinach, milk, Greek yogurt, sour cream, and cream cheese to saucepan.

-You can just break up the block of cream cheese in the pan using a spatula and continue to stir until it’s all melted, which should only take 2-3 minutes.
+Use a spatula to break up cream cheese and stir until it’s all melted.
 Continue stirring until you have a creamy consistency.